 Toys to chew: these include ropes and rubber toys.
 Have these on high rotation and use them to also distract attention from the things in your home you don’t want to be chewed (including yourself!).

 Soft toys: every Lappie loves a ‘teddy’.
-Your puppy will come with one, but you might want some others as well.
 Just make sure they don’t have any easily swallowed bits.
+And be preparred for teddy to 'explode'.